BlockchainCommons/developer-web-site/_pages/architecture/design.md

 ### Heterogeneity: Separation

 Heterogeneity is a design philosophy that says: **Security is improved when things are different from each other.** It might also be called partitioning.
 It includes separation (when things **vary because they’re apart**).
-It’s helpful because it removes honeypots and single points of compromise: if your multisig keys are on separate, offline devices that are kept in discrete places, it becomes pretty hard to compromise your signature.
+This is helpful because it removes honeypots and single points of compromise: if your multisig keys are on separate, offline devices that are kept in discrete places, it becomes pretty hard to compromise your signature.

 * For examples, see [**Authentication Design Patterns**](/architecture/patterns/auth/)